john-science/mazelib/docs/MAZE_GEN_ALGOS.md

 ###### The Algorithm

-This is a variation on Hunt-and-Kill where the initial maze has rooms carved out of it, instead of being completely flat.
+This is a variation on Hunt-and-Kill where the initial maze has rooms carved out of it, instead of being completely filled.

 ###### Optional Parameters